graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

     ...: I tensorflow/compiler/plugin/poplar/driver/executor.cc:660] Device /device:IPU:0 attached to IPU: 0
     [3.
 8.]

-Beyond summing the vectors correctly, the line directly preceding informs us that the targeted device was the IPU, and the index of the IPU that ran the graph was IPU 0.
+The last line shows the result of adding the vectors.
+The line before that informs us that the targeted device was the IPU, and the index of the IPU that ran the graph was IPU 0.